-- 4.7.1 Existing Standpipe System - For Option 1 10th floor renovations, there will be no changes to the existing standpipe system. - For Option 2 The connector link infill, the existing standpipe system will remain, the existing hose stations/stair towers provide adequate coverage on the proposed infill.
+- 4.7.1 Existing Standpipe System - Option 1 Proposed 10th Floor Apartments - There will be no changes to the existing standpipe system. - Option 2 - The New Connector Building, the existing standpipe system will remain, the existing hose stations/stair towers provide adequate coverage on the proposed connector. - In a previous college project within Dragon Hall, a fire pump was sized and installed that would accommodate the standpipes in Casey-Smith Hall.
+As part of this project scope would be to eliminate the existing fire pump in Casey Hall and to extend the existing 6" supply piped from Dragon Hall into Casey Hall mechanical room and connect to the existing standpipe system.

-5.0 Cost Estimate
+5.0 Separate Renovation Work